-Source: Caltrans, 2013a, 2013b, 2014a I- = Interstate LOS = level of service SR = State Route
+Source: Caltrans, 2013a, 2013b, 2014a

 Freight Rail

 The BNSF Railway and Union Pacific Railroad (Union Pacific) handle most of the state's freight rail traffic and own and operate 75 percent of the freight track mileage in California.
 According to the Caltrans 2018 State Rail Plan, BNSF Railway and Union Pacific each generate more than \$475 million in annual revenue (Caltrans 2018).